-How to Accept Crypto & Bitcoin Payments as a Small Business
+How to Accept Cryptocurrency Payments as a Business

 This article is part of a larger series on Payments.

-Here is how to accept crypto and other bitcoin payments in four steps:
+Here is how to accept crypto as a business in four steps:

 Cryptocurrency is a decentralized digital currency built on, secured with, and encrypted by blockchain technology.
-Unlike traditional physical currencies like the US dollar, cryptocurrency is not regulated by a government or other entity.
-It exists only online.
+Unlike traditional physical currencies like the US dollar, cryptocurrency is not regulated by a government or other entity and only exists online.
+As of June of 2022, 30% of cryptocurrency owners use crypto for purchases, and the number is only expected to grow.

 Cryptocurrency is a highly debated topic, and the legalities of offering crypto as a payment method for your business will continue to change.
 However, the basics are as follows: